-We want every young refugee That's why we will continue to help where we are needed the most and can make arriving in the UK to live with the most difference.
-Young refugees are at safety and dignity.
-In a a higher risk of crisis but face barriers to growing up in a safe and supportive changing world, this is not a environment.
-We believe we can make the small task.
-But as the British biggest difference by working with them to restore their safety, dignity and Red Cross, we are part of the connection with loved ones. world's largest humanitarian To do this, and to do it well, we will work network, and every year we together with young people to provide support over 5,000 young humanitarian support that protects and fulfils their rights.
-Internationally, we are refugees in the UK. part of the International Red Cross Red Crescent Movement, which believes that every young person is resilient and ready to make a difference.
+That's why we will continue to help where we are needed the most and can make the most difference.
+Young refugees are at a higher risk of crisis but face barriers to growing up in a safe and supportive environment.
+We believe we can make the biggest difference by working with them to restore their safety, dignity and connection with loved ones.

+To do this, and to do it well, we will work together with young people to provide humanitarian support that protects and fulfils their rights.
+Internationally, we are part of the International Red Cross Red Crescent Movement, which believes that every young person is resilient and ready to make a difference.